michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 * Most common solution is *leader-based replication* (aka *maser-slave*), which works by:

 1. One replica is designated the *leader* (aka *master*, *primary*).
 Writes must be sent to the leader and are written to its local storage.
 1. Other replicas are *followers* (aka *slaves*, *read replicas*).
 When the leader writes new data, it also sends the change to all of its followers as part of *replication log* (aka *change stream*).
-Each follower takes teh log and applies the updates in the same order.
+Each follower takes the log and applies the updates in the same order.
 1. Reads can be handled from any replica.

 #### Synchronous vs. Async Replication

 * The master can choose to wait for the follower to confirm the write before confirming the entire write as successful (*synchronous*).
-* Or, the leader sends the write to a follower, but then doesn't wait for it's response (*asynchronous*).
+* Or, the leader sends the write to a follower, but then doesn't wait for its response (*asynchronous*).
 * Usually replication is fast (<1 sec), but sometimes (if a follower is recovering from a failure, the system is near capacity, or there are network problems) then replication could be delayed.
-* The advantage of synchronous is that the follower has the most up-to-date copy of the data, but the problen is that if the synchronous follower doesn't respond, the write cannot be processed and leader must block until synchronous replica is available.
+* The advantage of synchronous is that the follower has the most up-to-date copy of the data, but the problem is that if the synchronous follower doesn't respond, the write cannot be processed and leader must block until synchronous replica is available.
     * Therefore, not all followers can be synchronous.
 In practice, this usually means that just *one* follower is synchronous and the rest are async (called *semi-synchronous*).
 * Often, leader-based replication is completely async, so if the leader fails unrecoverably, any unreplicated writes are lost, but the leader can process writes even if followers are behind.
     * Even with weakened durability, this scheme is widely used.